Bad Faith Damages in California: What You Can Actually Recover

 Legal Disclaimer

 This article is for educational purposes only and does not constitute legal advice.
 Bad faith litigation is complex and fact-specific.
-The case law discussed below is provided for general educational context — it should not be cited in letters to insurance carriers, as doing so may constitute the unauthorized practice of law.
+A Public Adjuster's role is to document the carrier's conduct and handle the claim; the development of legal arguments, the selection of legal theories, and the conduct of litigation are the work of a California-licensed attorney.
 Consult a licensed California attorney before pursuing any legal action.

 Introduction: What Can You Actually Recover?